-SESSION CONTENT TIMING MCV Resource Part 2: Implementing a baseline-methods, (continued) Looking at the dots and the reasons given, agree as a group on which methods to use for the five different areas of evidence for the baseline.
-Where you see a method as less feasible, replace it with another.
+SESSION TOPIC CONTENT AND PROCESS TIMING MCV Resource Part 2: Implementing a baseline-methods, (continued) Referring to the methods charts with their colour-coded sticky dots, agree as a group on which methods to use for the five different areas of evidence for the baseline.
+Where the group identifies a method as less feasible, replace it with another.
 Discuss and agree exactly where the baseline will be done (and why), with whom (and why), and who will implement it.
 Well done-that's a big step taken!
-You can use the smiley face ranking tool to see how people feel about the work they just completed.
+Use the smiley face ranking tool to see how people feel about the work they just completed.
 For follow up: On paper or via email, the facilitator will summarise the baseline assessment, including population covered, indicators, and methods planned, and share with each team member (and management, as relevant), together with agreed upon roles for each team member.
 The resources and any further training needed on a specific method for those implementing the baseline can be separately arranged.
 Team members to review Part 2 of the Resource to prepare for next team meeting.
 TEAM MEETING 3 to analyse baseline assessment results and address challenges (< 1⁄2 day) MCV Resource Part 2: Organising and using findings Introduce the options for organising, analysing, and reporting the baseline assessment findings.
-1 hour, 30 minutes ags As a team, complete Worksheet 2.4 to identify who will want to know what information from the baseline.
-Using the chart you develop from Worksheet 2.4, discuss how you will analyse the information you are collecting and who will check the data in the field, clean the data, analyse the data, and prepare the draft report, as well as how the team will review the draft.
-Discuss the different groups/people to whom you will present the findings from the baseline and why; also discuss who will do the presentation and in what format.
+As a team, complete Worksheet 2.4 to identify who will want to know what information from the baseline.
+Referring to the chart completed as part of Worksheet 2.4, discuss how the team will manage the necessary tasks, including checking the data in the field, cleaning and analysing the data, and preparing and reviewing the draft report.
+Discuss the different groups/people to whom the findings from the baseline will be presented and why; also discuss who will do the presentation and in what format.
 For follow up: The team will assign a member to summarise the decisions made and add this information to the summary plan for the baseline assessment, with a copy shared with each team member.
 If outside skills need to be brought in for the analysis, agree who will follow up on this.
-MCV Resource Part 2: Planning for implementation and Use a participatory exercise (such as card sorting) to raise and discuss challenges, including how to address them.
-45 minutes challenges Recap and ensure consensus on the full plan for the baseline.
+1 hour, 30 minutes MCV Resource Part 2: Planning for implementation and challenges Use a participatory exercise (such as card sorting) to raise and discuss challenges, including how to address them.
+Recap and ensure consensus on the full plan for the baseline.
 Consider what costs might be incurred and how they will be met.
-Read through this section of the MCV Resource (in Part 2) for any further information.
-Summarise what has been discussed and check for consensus
+Read through the section on 'planning for challenges' of the MCV Resource (in Part 2) for any further information.
+Summarise what has been discussed and check for consensus 45 minutes